Your GMAT Score is the Most Important Element of Your Application

 You can elect not to have your scores forwarded to any schools.
 After you have seen your scores (you get them immediately after finishing the test), you can then pay $25 each to have them sent to the schools you choose.

 (By the way, the cost of the final pencil-and-paper test was $84 and additional score reports were $10 each.
 Now it's $250 and additional score reports are $25 each.
-That's a great example of what happens when a monopoly is allowed to operate.
-Maybe someone in business school can come up with a way to introduce free market forces into the GMAT administration process.)
+That's a great example of what happens when a monopoly is allowed to operate.)

-What About the Essay Score on the GMAT?
+What About the Essay and Integrated Reasoning Scores?

 What About Taking the Exam Under "Non-Standard Accommodations?"